Last updated on September 13th, 2023

 Magnolia Inn is a classy Casco Viejo mainstay in a 150-year-old French mansion.
 This boutique hotel and hostel welcomes travelers in charming, unique rooms with air-conditioning and orthopedic beds.

 PANAMA CITY LUXURY HOTELS

 American Trade Hotel

 American Trade Hotel is a charming building restored to perfection while maintaining its Old-Word feel.
 The 50-room boutique property in Plaza Herrera has a grand reading room where guests may enjoy Hemingway in the afternoon and a glass of wine in the evening.
-Up a picturesque set of stairs is the rooftop pool which invokes St. Tropez-esque elegance in the middle of the old town.
+Up a picturesque set of stairs is the rooftop pool which invokes St. Tropez-like elegance in the middle of the old town.
 This is one of the finest hotels in the city.

 A stone’s throw from the presidential palace, Central Hotel is steeped in history as the oldest hotel in the city.
-It’s elegantly decorated and has a spa, 24-hour gym, and a rooftop pool.
-Count Ferdinand de Lesseps and Theodore Roosevelt are among previous guests.
+It’s elegantly decorated and has a spa, a 24-hour gym, and a rooftop pool.
+Count Ferdinand de Lesseps and Theodore Roosevelt are among the previous guests.